recette-lemon/DiscordTheme/README.md

 ## Installing

-* Download the zip or clone the project
+* Download the zip or clone the project.
-* Run `install.bat` while discord is running (this will close discord and start it again)
+* Run `install.sh` with discord closed.

 ## Problems